jameslboro/james-jarman-portfolio/README.md

 Welcome to my data analytics portfolio.
 I am **James Jarman**, a First-Class Mathematics graduate with a passion for uncovering insights through data.
 This repository is a collection of self-driven projects designed to demonstrate my technical skills and analytical thinking, developed through independent study and professional certification programmes.

-Whether you are a recruiter, hiring manager, or fellow data enthusiast—thank you for visiting.
+Whether you are a recruiter, hiring manager, or fellow data enthusiast, thank you for visiting.
 Feel free to explore the projects below.

 ---